United States v. Texas (2021): Fifth Circuit

 On October 8, 2021, the State of Texas, through its Solicitor General, Judd Stone, filed an emergency motion for a stay of Judge Pitman's injunction in the Fifth Circuit Court of Appeals.
 Later that same day, an appeals court panel composed of judges Catharina Haynes, James C. Ho, and Carl E. Stewart released a per curiam order placing a temporary administrative hold on the injunction from the district court "pending the court's consideration of the emergency motion".
-A reply to DOJ's response to the State's emergency stay motion has been requested by Thursday, October 14, 2021, which implies that a decision won't be issued before that filing has been tendered and considered.
-Amicus Curiae briefs are also being submitted.
+A reply to DOJ's response to the State's emergency stay motion was requested by October 14, 2021, which implied that a decision would not be issued before that filing was tendered and considered.
+Amicus curiae briefs were also submitted.

-Late Thursday, October 14, 2021, the motions panel uphold the State's and the three aligned Intervenors' motions for emergency stay in a brief order that uphold the law by the SCOTUS and the Fifth Circuit in the pending WWH v.
+Late on October 14, 2021, the motions panel upheld the State's and the three aligned Intervenors' motions for an emergency stay in a brief order that upheld the law by the Supreme Court and the Fifth Circuit in the pending WWH v.
 Jackson case.
-They also ordered that the appeal on the merits be jointly taken up on an accelerated basis by the same panel of the Fifth Circuit that will hear oral argument in the WWH v.
+They also ordered that the appeal on the merits be jointly taken up on an accelerated basis by the same panel of the Fifth Circuit that was to hear oral argument in the WWH v.
 Jackson appeal.

 Supreme Court

-The DOJ then announced its plan to file an application for emergency relief in the SCOTUS, which it did on October 18, 2021.
-Accelerated responses were due October 21, 2021 in this case, as well as in another emergency filing by the Plaintiffs in WWH v.
-Jackson, No. 21-463, in which abortion providers seek a pre-judgment writ of certiorari concerning SB8.
+The DOJ then announced its plan to file an application for emergency relief in the Supreme Court, which it did on October 18, 2021.
+Accelerated responses were due on October 21, 2021, in this case, as well as in another emergency filing by the plaintiffs in WWH v.
+Jackson, in which abortion providers seek a pre-judgment writ of certiorari concerning SB8.
 It appeared that both cases would be considered jointly.

-On October 22, 2021, the SCOTUS declined to grant the DOJ's emergency request to lift the Fifth Circuit's stay of Judge Pitman's preliminary injunction against Texas, but granted the petition for certiorari before judgment and set oral arguments for November 1, 2021, along with an accelerated briefing schedule.
-Justice Sotomayor concurred in the decision to hear the case on an expedited basis, but dissented on the denial of an immediate stay in the interim.
+On October 22, 2021, the Supreme Court declined to grant the DOJ's emergency request to lift the Fifth Circuit's stay of Judge Pitman's preliminary injunction against Texas, but granted the petition for certiorari before judgment and set oral arguments for November 1, 2021, along with an accelerated briefing schedule.
+Justice Sonia Sotomayor concurred in the decision to hear the case on an expedited basis, but dissented on the denial of an immediate stay in the interim.

 During oral arguments related to United States v.
 Texas, the Court questioned the government's argument that its authority applied to this case.

 In a per curiam decision on December 10, 2021, alongside their decision in WWH, the Supreme Court dismissed the case as improvidently granted.